compsb-unimi/sas-tutorial/arrayfire.md

 ### CMD ###
 plumed driver --plumed plumed.dat --mf_xtc trj.xtc
 ```
 In this example, the plumed command launches the driver to analyse the molecular dynamics trajectory `trj.xtc` according to the `plumed.dat` file.
-For the details regarding the `plumed.dat`instructions, refer to the other modules of this guide.
+For the details regarding the `plumed.dat`instructions, refer to the Tutorial 1 of this guide.

 Run the SLURM script file:
 ```